 We've been supporting customers in running great online consultations since 2001.
 This has given us some tried and tested insights to help ensure success.
 Often our customers come up with ingenious ideas for engagement, promotion and ways to use the tool.
-This success guide aims to share those insights and help you get the most out of your budget consultation.
+This success guide aims to share those insights and help you get the most out of your Simulator.

 Before you go live